Capacity Building Grants

 My project requires more than one area of expertise.
 Can I use more than one consultant?

 - It is our desire that the project receives the resources it needs to be successful.
 We recognize this may require bringing on additional consultants.
 When the project budget is submitted, these costs should be outlined.
 Consultants reports will be required.
 Please keep in mind that the maximum awards for Capacity Building Grants is $25,000.

 Can Capacity Building Grants have a Challenge Match Component?

 Yes, applicants have the ability to request this in the Letter of Inquiry (LOI).
 Ausherman Family Foundation Trustees have the discretion to request part or all be matching based on the nature of the project.
 Criteria for matching grants is the same for Capacity Building and General Grants.
 The goal of the matching component is to encourage others to give, including inspiring board members to support the organization and to leverage new donors and contributions in the community.
 Grantees have a defined time frame in which to raise matching funds as well as restrictions on eligible donations.
 In-kind and government funding cannot count toward matching funds.

 - Funds must be raised within the grant-award period.

 - Matching funds’ parameters are requested by the applicant and reviewed and approved by Ausherman Family Foundation Trustees.

-- The Grantee must document receipt of the matching funds by providing a list of donors, the dates of the donations, and the amount of the donation given toward the matching grant, plus any materials that support the donations, such as check copies, charges, and online donations.
+- OR use the previous method of proving matching donations by providing a list of donors, the dates of the donations, and the amount of the donation given toward the matching grant, plus any materials that support the donations, such as check copies, charges, and online donations.
 The list of donations and the supporting materials must be submitted in the same order.